pivotal/docs-tap/prerequisites.md

 There are some optional but recommended DNS records you must allocate if you decide to use these particular components:

 - Cloud Native Runtimes (knative) - Allocate a wildcard subdomain for your developer's applications.
 This is specified in the `cnrs.domain_name` key of the `tap-values.yaml` configuration file that you input with the installation.
 This wildcard must be pointed at the external IP address of the `tanzu-system-ingress`'s `envoy` service.
-See [Ingress Method](tap-gui/accessing-tap-gui.md#ingress-method) for more information about `tanzu-system-ingress`.
+See [Access with the shared Ingress method](tap-gui/accessing-tap-gui.md#ingress-method) for more information about `tanzu-system-ingress`.

 - Tanzu Learning Center - Similar to Cloud Native Runtimes, allocate a wildcard subdomain for your workshops and content.
 This is specified in the `learningcenter.ingressDomain` key of the `tap-values.yaml` configuration file that you input with the installation.
 This wildcard must be pointed at the external IP address of the `tanzu-system-ingress`'s `envoy` service.